Exponentially slow Mixing arising from Entropic Repulsion in $p$-SOS model: Proofs of Theorem and Theorem

-With this change, the only difference from Theorem~\ref{maintheorem} is the initial law for the Glauber dynamics: we condition on the same atypical event \eqref{atypical_set} as before, but evaluated at the lower height level \(h=aH(p,L)-1\).
-In effect, we forbid \emph{large} \(h\)-contours at a lower threshold, which in the \(p\)-SOS model shifts the critical droplet \emph{area} scale to \(\delta\,L^{\,2a^{d(p)}}\) (see Lemma~\ref{one-point-lemma} for the origin of \(d(p)\)).
-For comparison, in the SOS case \(p=1\) the critical area scale is \(\delta\,L^{\,2a}\), as shown in \cite{caputo2014dynamics}.
+With this change, all ingredients of the proof remain the same as in Theorem~\ref{maintheorem}.
+The only difference lies in the choice of the initial law for the Glauber dynamics.: We condition on the same atypical event \eqref{atypical_set} as before, but evaluated at the lower height level